SisroCodeke/SisroCodeke/README.md

 # 💫 About Me:
-🔭 I’m currently working on Computer Vision<br>👯 I’m looking to collaborate on OCR projects<br>🤝 I’m looking for help with RKNN SoC's<br>🌱 I’m currently learning Deep Learning/Computer Vision<br>💬 Ask me about yolo models<br>⚡CE Student at Yazd University/Part time developer at Shahr-e-Hooshmand-e-Farabin(AKA Farabin)
+🔭 Part time developer at Shahr-e-Hooshmand-e-Farabin(AKA Farabin)<br>🚏 I’m looking to collaborate on ANPR Projects<br>📌 I’m looking for help with RKNN SoC's<br>👣 I’m currently learning Computer Vision and product development<br>👀 Ask me about yolo models and ultralytics<br>📚 CE Student at Yazd University

 ## 🌐 Socials: